tasal9/ZamAI/Following-HEAD.md

 `:LspInstall` and `:LspInstallInfo` have been removed in `lspconfig` (in https://github.com/neovim/nvim-lspconfig/pull/498 as a follow up of https://github.com/neovim/nvim-lspconfig/issues/334).
 Refer to the server documentation to install them manually.
 Some servers may require `cmd` to be set to point at their previously installed location (elixir, sumneko, omnisharp).

-### 2020/12/*

-Windows nightly builds are disabled as we move from travis to github actions.
-Subscribe to https://github.com/neovim/neovim/issues/13312 for updates.

 ### 2020/11/23

 We changed the way tree-sitter parsers are integrated in nvim.